American History Quiz: How Well Do You Know U.S. History?

 Read More

 #6.
-What was the significance of the 19th Amendment?
+What was the purpose of the Marshall Plan after World War II?

 You May Also Like